Lymington is losing its harbour because of the erosion of the salt marsh that has historically provided the protection to shelter the harbour.

 In 2014, the Commissioners were granted a marine licence to undertake a three year trial to beneficially use 19,380 tonnes of mud dredged from the river to recharge an intertidal area in a bay within ‘Boiler Marsh’ where the saltmarsh has been lost through erosion.
 To achieve this, dredging barges navigate close to the marsh where they directly discharge their loads.
 As this is instead of dumping at sea, there are no additional costs for disposal.

-The plan is to create an unconfined intertidal reef within the bay that will provide shelter to the marsh from wave action or a source of sediment to feed the marsh in the immediate vicinity.
+The plan was to create an unconfined inter tidal reef within the bay that will provide shelter to the marsh from wave action or a source of sediment to feed the marsh in the immediate vicinity.
 It is hoped that by reducing the amount of wave energy reaching the marsh in this area, this will slow down erosion.

 Since 2006, the additional funds required to pay for harbour protection have come through charging all harbour users a Harbour Protection Levy.
 This is a separately identified element of the harbour dues which will continue to be charged until all phases of the scheme have been completed.
 This is a long term project (approximately 40+ years) and the Commissioners will remain alive to the opportunities to generate additional revenues from new and previously unexplored sources including grant funding.

 Updated April 2018